Knee microfracture surgery

 - Make another cut and passes tools through this opening.
 A small pointed tool called an awl is used to make very small holes in the bone near the damaged cartilage.
 These are called microfractures.

-These holes release cells from your bone marrow that can build new cartilage to replace the damaged tissue.
+These holes connect to the bone marrow to release cells that can build new cartilage to replace the damaged tissue.

 Why the Procedure Is Performed